Are Our Pets Telling Anything About Our Emotional Identity?

 Owner's Inner Child Symbolized by Pet

-After some casual observation of those pet owners that I had a chance to meet and hear in my life, it occurred to me as a possibility that on their unconscious level their pet represented a projection of their emotional self.
+After some casual observation of those pet owners that I had a chance to meet and hear in my life, it occurred to me as a possibility that on their unconscious level their pet represented a projection of their emotional self, or, as it's often called---inner child.

-How we deal with our inner emotion child - do we correct it in a rough manner by suppressing its "tantrums"; or we tend to gently pamper it; or we insist on its proper training to make it acceptable to our precious ego - we are symbolically projecting it on our pet.
+So, how we deal with our inner child---do we correct it in a rough manner by suppressing its "tantrums"; or we tend to gently pamper it, or even spoil it; or we insist on its proper training to make it acceptable to our precious ego---we are symbolically projecting it on our pet.

-As your dog looks at you with that loyal devotion and love, your heart resonates with that same pure love, and there is that instant chemistry of total sincerity that's hard to match with a human.
+As your dog looks at you with that loyal devotion and love, your heart resonates with that same pure love, and there is that instant chemistry of total sincerity that's hard to match with many humans.
 And that's why you love your dog.

 Big Dog for Big, often Unexpressed Heart